Ruelle Operator for Continuous Potentials and DLR-Gibbs Measures: DLR-Gibbs Measures and Eigenmeasures

 \section{DLR-Gibbs Measures and Eigenmeasures}

-In this section we discuss the concept of specifications in the Thermodynamic Formalism setting.
-Some of its elementary properties for finite state space is discussed in details within this framework in the reference \cite{Cioletti20176139}.
+In this section we discuss the concept of specifications in the setting of Thermodynamic Formalism.
+Some of its elementary properties for finite state spaces are discussed in details within this framework in \cite{Cioletti20176139}.